 Valentina walked on the LMT and experienced firsthand how from one section to another, you found yourself in a totally different natural, cultural, social and religious environment.
 It was a delight for the person she is, always looking for diversity and cultural peculiarities.
 The project manager and country representative says that “we’re piloting an experience on the ground that’s creating a momentum on a community level.
 We are reinforcing the concept of territory as lever for inclusive and sustainable development and community based tourism.”

-“I think the project has promising potential”.
+“I think that the 2 years project Conservation and Development of Economic Opportunities on the Lebanon Mountain Trail” under the EU funded Reinforcing Human Rights and Democracy in Lebanon – Active Citizenship, AFKAR III program managed by The Minister Of State For Administrative Reform(OMSAR), has a promising potential”.
 She looks up to the clear vision and mission of the 10-year old LMT Association, with the initiative to link all these villages by one path, building bridges and most importantly dialogue in an immensely diversified country.
 Zeinab, simply touched by the human element in more than 75 villages on 470 kilometers of trails, uses her communication skills to mobilize a whole community and reinforce the concept of territory and identity.
 It goes in pair with diffusing among its members ways to draw on their natural and cultural riches from a touristic perspective.

 “In the framework of the project, we are able as an Association to mobilize stakeholders and the community at large and raise their awareness about the trail as a touristic product and their villages as potential touristic destinations, and also highlight the importance of the environment as an added value to such a destination.”

 Two years spent in program management at the LMT Association are backed up by the echo to her own passion: the one of the people in love with their own territory, their own villages and environment.